Soggade Chinni Nayana: Cast

-Special guest appearance
+Special appearances

 Production

 During the production of Manam (2014), producer and lead actor Nagarjuna liked the portions which were set against a village backdrop.
 He developed an interest in making a film based on Indian village life, feeling that audiences would see a "new, yet traditional lifestyle, something fresh and interesting".
 After sketching the basic idea, Ram Mohan P approached Virinchi Varma to direct the film; Mohan produced Varma's directorial debut, Uyyala Jampala (2013).
 Varma declined the offer, since he wanted to film his own script.
 Nagarjuna then gave the synopsis to Kalyan Krishna Kurasala, who completed the script within a month.
 Kurasala was confirmed as director, marking his directorial debut in Telugu cinema.
 Nagarjuna approved the inclusion of supernatural elements, such as the ghost of Bangarraju and the divine snake guarding his family, on the condition that they be positive and not frightening.
 The film was titled as Soggade Chinni Nayana named after the song from 1966 film Aastiparulu starring Akkineni Nageswara Rao.

 He played two roles: Bangarraju, a flirtatious zamindar, and his son Ramu (a socially-inept doctor, born the day after Bangarraju's death).
 Ramu's character was based on Umakanth, a contestant on Meelo Evaru Koteeswarudu (a game show hosted by Nagarjuna).
 As Bangarraju, Nagarjuna wore a dhoti and a 1959 watch; both were worn by his father, Akkineni Nageswara Rao, in his many village-film starring roles.
 Ramya Krishnan and Lavanya Tripathi were the female leads; Pranitha Subhash and Sonal Chauhan were considered before Tripathi was cast.
 Initially skeptical about playing a married woman, Tripathi agreed after listening to a script reading at the Annapurna Studios office.
 In a January 2016 interview with The Hindu, Nagarjuna mentioned that Bangarraju and Satyabhama (played by Ramya) would be a "hot, romantic" couple, in contrast to the "innocent, cute" Ramu and Seetha (played by Tripathi).
 After being cast, Tripathi said that her character, a traditional Indian girl, would have a romantic touch.